 Become a Certified Lifesaver Today

+Don’t wait until an emergency happens to realize the value of first aid.
 Enroll in AIP Safety’s First Aid Training in Calgary and gain the confidence, skills, and certification to respond effectively when it matters most.

 FAQ: First Aid Training & Certification